seunggookim/seunggookim.github.io/_projects/proj_absolute-pitch.md

 ## What is absolute pitch (chroma)?
 #### Definition
-In musical scientific literature, absolute pitch (commonly known as "perfect pitch") is defined as an ability to recognize the name of [pitch chroma]() of a given pitch without an external reference.
+In musical scientific literature, **absolute pitch** (commonly known as "perfect pitch") is defined as an ability to recognize the name of [pitch chroma](#pitch-chroma) of a given pitch without an external reference.
-This is opposed to "relative pitch", which is also a musical pitch processing skill to recognize the name of pitch chroma with an external reference.
+This is opposed to **relative pitch**, which is also a musical pitch processing skill to recognize the name of pitch chroma with an external reference.
 For example, when the "C" is given as a pitch, one with a good relative pitch can easily identify or sing other chromas such as "G#", "E", or "B".
 <!--
 Furthermore, if a relative-pitch listener has an excellent auditory working memory, they can be behaviorlly indistinguishable for several minutes once the external reference is given.